Hapish/Tubes3_Kel57/README.md

 ## Acknowledgements
 - This project was based on [Spesifikasi Tugas Besar 3 Stima](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2023-2024/Tubes3-Stima-2024.pdf)
 - Thanks to God
-- Thanks to Mrs. Masayu Leylia Khodra, Mrs. Nur Ulfa Maulidevi, and Mr. Rinaldi as our lecturers
+- Thanks to Mr Rila Mandala, Mrs. Nur Ulfa Maulidevi, and Mr. Rinaldi as our lecturers
 - Thanks to academic assistants
 - This project was created to fulfill our Big Project for IF2211 Algorithm Strategies